AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/project_decals.md

 ## Spawn decal projectors dynamically

-Since a decal projector is fundamentally just a unit, you can spawn and unspawn decal projectors dynamically at runtime in your game in Flow or in Lua, exactly the same way you would spawn and unspawn other kinds of units.
+Since a decal projector is fundamentally just a unit, you can spawn and unspawn decal projectors dynamically at runtime in your Flow or Lua gameplay programming, exactly the same way you would spawn and unspawn other kinds of units.
 You will need to place and size the unit so that it projects on the meshes that you want it to, and you may need to set up the unit to project the right material.

 For example: